21 Best Things to do in Cartagena

 This gold museum has an impressive collection of gold jewelry and other pre-Columbian artifacts unearthed in the region.
 The volume of gold artifacts is second in the country only to the Gold Museum in Bogota.

 Located next to Plaza Bolivar, the Zenu Gold Museum entrance cost is 5k COP ($1.60 USD).
-The museum is open from Monday through Saturday from 9-5 and on Sunday from 10-3.
+The museum is open from Monday through Friday from 8:30 to 5 and from 9-1 on Saturday.
+It is closed on Sunday.
 The official website is here.
 Address: Zenú Gold Museum, 3326 Carrera 4, El Centro, Cartagena, Bolívar, Colombia.

 Take a Free Walking Tour